break-stuff/cem-tools/packages/vs-code-integration/README.md

-# Custom Element VS Code Integration
+# Custom Element (Web Component) VS Code Integration

 This is a plugin automatically generates a custom data config file for [VS Code](https://code.visualstudio.com/) using the [Custom Element Manifest Analyzer](https://custom-elements-manifest.open-wc.org/).